aws-observability/terraform-aws-observability-accelerator/examples/amp-monitoring/README.md

 If you have an existing workspace, add `managed_prometheus_workspace_id=ws-xxx` or use an environment variable `export TF_VAR_managed_prometheus_workspace_id=ws-xxx`.

+If you would like to create CloudWatch alarms for multiple workspaces in a region you can pass them in a comma seperated string.

+`managed_prometheus_workspace_id = "ws-xxx,ws-xxx"`

+You can use the following export command to create alarms for all of the workspaces in a region.

+`export TF_VAR_managed_prometheus_workspace_id=$(aws amp list-workspaces --query 'workspaces[].workspaceId' --output text |  sed -E 's/\t/,/g')`

 5. Amazon Managed Grafana workspace

 Use an existing workspace, add `managed_grafana_workspace_id=g-xxx`